 Exception: Neutral Nucleophiles in SN2 and E2 Reactions

 One class of neutral nucleophiles/bases that readily perform E2 reactions (and SN2) are amines.
 For example, the tertiary alkyl halide below will undergo elimination through E2 here, although the Quick N’ Dirty rules call for SN1/E1.
 Amines are generally not the most useful nucleophiles for doing SN2 however because they lead to over-alkylation and ammonium salt formation.
-Finally, there are also neutral species which are good nucleophiles (and poor bases) such as PPh3, below.
+[See: Alkylation of Amines (Sucks!)]

 Exception: Charged Nucleophiles In SN1 Reactions